Is your presentation a snoozefest? How to make it more engaging

 It’s common for presenters to rely on recitation to get through a presentation.
 Recitation is safe and is relatively easy.
 There’s less chance of making a mistake when you aren’t saying things off the cuff.

-Instead, try to relate to your audience and get them involved.
+You will also want to relate to your audience and get them involved, if appropriate.
 There are multiple ways to do this.

-Here are some other ways to get your audience involved in your presentation:
+Here are some ways to get your audience involved in your presentation:

 - Start with an ice-breaker.